-In the spirit of Halloween, today’s recipe is a super-decadent, vegan, and gluten-free version of my favorite childhood candy bar: twix!
+This recipe is a super-decadent, vegan, and gluten-free version of my favorite childhood candy bar: twix!
+Vegan and gluten-free homemade twix bars, to be exact.
 Anything with caramel is a win in my book, but there's something extra special about that particular combination.
 The buttery shortbread layered with caramel and coated in rich, creamy chocolate?
 Make it stop.

 There are plenty of great vegan and gluten-free twix bar recipes out there, but trust me when I tell you that this one is different.
 Most require either lots of processed sugars, starches, and gums or involve date caramel.
 I love date caramel and it has an appropriate place and time, but I knew there had to be a better way to create a vegan, gluten-free twix bar.

 Since accidentally creating this 5-minute, 5-ingredient vegan caramel last spring, I've been incorporating it into any and every dessert recipe that I can.
 It's so simple to make and amazingly delicious.
 I've also tested it on about 50+ non-vegans, and everyone is shocked when they find out it's made from coconut oil, pure maple syrup, and almond butter.